amolabs/docs/protocol_v4.md

 ### Completing Block
-After processing state changes triggered by users' transactions in `DeliverTx()`, the nodes complete a block in `EndBlock()` by applying additional state changes which are the artifacts of following operations.
+After processing state changes triggered by users' transactions in `DeliverTx()`, the nodes complete a block in `EndBlock()` by applying additional state changes described in this section.

 #### Distributing Incentive

 `tx.fee` is collected while transactions are processed and it gets included in `blk.incentive`.
 Then, `blk.incentive` is distributed among the stakers and the delegators at the end of block creation.
 The process is explained in [incentive distribution](#distribution) section, in more detail.

-#### Updating validator set
-If there is at least one of `stake`, `withdraw`, `delegate` or `retract` transaction in the last block, the top `n_val` accounts with the highest *effective stake* value shall be selected again.
-These accounts shall be new validators for the upcoming blocks.
+#### Validator hibernation

+A lazy validator is a validator who is in the validator set until a block, but did not vote in the consensus process for the block.
+We say the validator missed the block.
+If a validator missed **consecutive** `blks_lazy` blocks and `blks_lazy >= hibernate_threshold`, it is removed from the validator set for the next `hibernate_period` blocks.
+We say the validator enters hibernation state.
+If a validator missed consecutive `blks_lazy` blocks and `blks_lazy < hibernate_threshold` but wakes up and comes back to the consensus process, `blks_lazy` resets to zero.

+If a validator stayed hibernation state for `blks_hib` blocks and `blks_hib >= hibernate_period`, then it leaves the hibernation state and may be included in the validator set again.

+#### Validator Updates

+TM validator set may change along with the progress of the chain.
+There are two reasons for the change:

+- Validator hibernation state change
+- Stake or effective stake change

+In order to select new set of validators, first top `n_val` accounts with highest *effective stakes* are selected excluding accounts associated to the validators in hibernation state.
+Extract validator public keys for the accounts, and inform the list of validator public keys to Tendermint layer.

 **NOTE:** Effective stake value is the sum of his/her own stake in the `stake` store and all items in the `delegate` store having the same `delegatee` field